emerick42/Symfony2-Improved-Distrib/README.md

 You just have to follow these short steps to start your project:
  * copy the app/config/parameter.yml.dist and fill with your database information
  * install the vendor with composer
- * reconfigure the secured area (default is /admin)
+ * reconfigure the secured area (default is /admin) and modify the prefix of the FOSUserBundle routes in app/config/routing.yml
  * create your own bundle
  * create the User entity in your bundle : [Read the FOSUserBundle Documentation](https://github.com/FriendsOfSymfony/FOSUserBundle/blob/master/Resources/doc/index.md)
  * change default entry in app/config/config.yml